BJP, Cong spar over cough syrup related deaths in Uzbekistan, Gambia | Politics

 - India

-The alleged role of Indian pharma companies in the deaths of children abroad led to a verbal tussle between the BJP and the Congress on Thursday.
-While the opposition party asked the government to stop boasting about India being a pharmacy to the world and take strictest action, the ruling party accused it of deriding India in its ''hate'' for Prime Minister Narendra Modi.
+The alleged role of Indian pharma companies in the deaths of children abroad triggered a slugfest between the Congress and the BJP on Thursday as the opposition party asked the government to stop boasting about India being a pharmacy to the world and take strictest action.

+Hitting back, the BJP accused it of defaming India in its ''hate'' for Prime Minister Narendra Modi and questioned whose interests it was protecting at a time when Indian pharma export had seen a rise post-COVID-19 while China's had seen a ''steep fall''.

+Following reports about the deaths of 18 children in Uzbekistan being allegedly linked to a cough syrup made by an Indian firm, Congress general secretary Jairam Ramesh had taken a swipe at the government.

+''Made in India cough syrups seem to be deadly.
+First it was the deaths of 70 kids in Gambia & now it is that of 18 children in Uzbekistan.
+Modi Sarkar must stop boasting about India being a pharmacy to the world & take strictest action,'' he said on Twitter.
+The BJP launched a counterattack, with its spokesperson Sudhanshu Trivedi asking, ''How low will Congress fall to defame India.
+India has made a big jump in pharma export post-COVID 19 while the pharmaceutical industry in China has seen a fall in its export.

+''By making such comments defaming India and hurting its economic interests, whose economic interests the Congress is trying to protect?
+It should answer.''
+The BJP's IT department in-charge Amit Malviya said, ''The death of children in Gambia had nothing to do with the consumption of cough syrup made in India.
+That has been clarified by the Gambian authorities and DCGI, both.
+But blinded in its hate for Modi, Congress continues to deride India and its entrepreneurial spirit.
+Shameful''.

-The Central Drugs Standard Control Organisation (CDSCO) has initiated a probe in connection with the death of 18 children in Uzbekistan allegedly linked to a cough syrup manufactured by an Indian firm, official sources said on Thursday.
-Before that, were reports linking the deaths of children in Gambia to India-made cough syrups.
-The Drugs Controller General of India had claimed the WHO drew a premature link.
+The Central Drugs Standard Control Organisation (CDSCO) has initiated a probe in connection with the death of 18 children in Uzbekistan allegedly linked to a cough syrup manufactured by an Indian firm Earlier, an Indian pharma company was linked to the death of over 66 children in Gambia.
+However, the Drugs Controller General of India had claimed the WHO drew a premature link.

-The health ministry of Uzbekistan has claimed that the 18 children had consumed cough syrup, 'Doc-1 Max', manufactured by Noida-based Marion Biotech.
+The health ministry of Uzbekistan has claimed that the 18 children had consumed cough syrup, 'DoK-1 Max', manufactured by Noida-based Marion Biotech.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)